Reduced state of the field and classicality of quantum Gaussian evolution

-Relying solely on the first two moments of the creation and annihilation operators of the $N$-mode continuous variable system at hand, the description reduces the infinite-dimensional density operator of the $N$ mode field to an $N$-dimensional matrix defining the aforementioned RSF.
-Importantly, RSF comes equipped with a definition of entropy and an evolution equation derived from the von Neumann entropy and the GKLS (Lindblad) equation, respectively.
+Relying solely on the first two moments of the mode creation and annihilation operators, the description reduces the infinitely-dimensional density operator of the $N$ mode field to an $N$-dimensional matrix defining the aforementioned RSF.
+Originally, RSF was designed to describe the potential quantum features of macroscopic fields of a single particle type, including light fields.

-Originally, RSF was designed as a description of macroscopic fields of a single particle type, e.g. photons.
-The main aim was \cite{alicki_reduced_state} to capture the potential quantum features of fields that are most often treated classically, e.g. gravitational or hydrodynamic waves.
 In particular, the formalism was successfully applied to polarization optics, bridging the Mueller and Jones calculi, as well as to shock wave generation \cite{alicki_reduced_state}.